 - How to set up the perfect modern dev environment on Windows

 The Surface Laptop 3 feels like a machine made for hackers.

-As long time buying of Apple products it felt like I did that very thing I wasn’t suppose to do.
-That is purchase a windows laptop.
+As a long time buyer of Apple products, it felt like I did that very thing I wasn’t suppose to do.
+That is purchase a Windows laptop.
 This machine feels like some futuristic Linux/Windows hybrid that shouldn’t exist, yet it does.

-If your a developer, then take notice.
+If you’re a developer, then take notice.
 Windows is doing an awesome job at attracting developers back to their platform.
-If your not developer then the choice is not as clear.
+If you’re not developer then the choice is not as clear.
 You won’t be able to as seamlessly go between MacOS and Windows.
 However where the developers go is a good indicator of things to come.

 Microsoft has outdone Apple at their own game.

 Many of the changes Apple made to Macbook Pros within the last 3 years have been mixed.
 The Surface laptop feels like a refinement on the mistakes Apple has been making.